 Shirley's work draws inspiration from her beloved bush country in far west Queensland.
 She uses natural materials to create 3D objects to create sculptures that reflect her environment.
 Shirley has participated in many major exhibitions, including the Asia Pacific Triennial of Contemporary Art at the Gallery of Modern Art/Queensland Art gallery, and her works have been collected at a number of public institutions including National Gallery of Australia and the Australian War Memorial.
 She was a finalist in the 2015 NATISAAs.

 Betty Muffler (Indulkana, SA)

-Ngangkari Ngura (healing country) is comprised of complex interconnected forms that unfurl to reveal linear representations of woven objects such as fish traps and nets, which draw on Muffler's background as a weaver.
+Ngangkari Ngura ('healing country') is comprised of complex interconnected forms that unfurl to reveal linear representations of woven objects such as fish traps and nets, which draw on artist Betty Muffler's background as a weaver.
 For an emerging artist, Muffler demonstrates a significant amount of maturity in the controlled rhythm and pictorial dynamism which has been achieved.

-Muffler is an Annangu woman with I am an eagle's spirit.
+Muffler is an Annangu woman with an "eagle's spirit".
 She sends her spirit across the desert looking for sick people to heal.
-'Ngangkari's' (healing spirit) can see through people, they can see the sickness and heal them.
+Ngangkari ('healing spirit') gives her the ability to see through people, seeing the sickness and measures to heal them.
 Her spirit is a source of drive and inspiration for her work.